eli-newell/hi_adam/README.md

 Yes I will be!
 I packed my lunch so I will be around :)

 Great!
 See you in a bit :)

+09.10.2024
+Hi, Adam!
+So nice to see you this weekend in Olin, and nice to be in class with you now!